MTY Food Group: History of acquisitions

 In August 2011, MTY acquired Jugo Juice for $15.5 million.
 The Calgary-based franchise operating in the smoothie industry oversaw 133 locations at the time it was acquired.
 In Quebec, the franchises are branded as 'Jus Jugo Juice' under the company's interpretation of Bill 96.

 That same month, MTY also purchased the Mr. Sub franchise for $23 million; at the time it was a chain of 335 sandwich shops.

 In November 2011, MTY acquired the 20 unit Koryo Korean BBQ chain for $1.8 million in cash.
 Except for one corporately owned store, all units were franchised.
 The chain had locations in Alberta, British Columbia, Ontario, Quebec and Saskatchewan at the time of the acquisition.

 MTY acquired the chain Mr. Souvlaki Ltd. on November 26, 2012, for $1 million.
 The chain had 14 stores at the time, 13 in Ontario and one in British Columbia.
 At the time of the takeover system-wide sales were $4.5 million.

 In May 2013, MTY subsidiary MTY Tiki Ming Enterprises Inc. struck an agreement to buy the assets of Mississauga, Ontario-based Extreme Brandz, owner of Extreme Pita, PurBlendz, and Mucho Burrito, for $45 million (U.S.) from the three co-founders, Alex Rechichi, Mark Rechichi and Sean Black.
 Extreme Brandz's 40 U.S. stores became MTY's first stores in the United States.
 Of the 364 stores acquired, 5 were corporately owned.

 In June 2013, MTY paid $1.05 million to acquire SushiGo, a small chain of five restaurants, two of which were corporately owned.

-In October 2013, MTY acquired 80% of the Thai Zone restaurant chain for $17.7 million.
+In October 2013, MTY acquired 80 percent of the Thai Zone restaurant chain for $17.7 million.
 At the time of the acquisition, Thai Zone had 25 stores and 3 mobile restaurants in the province of Quebec, all of which were franchised.

 MTY Food Group announced on July 8, 2014, that it had completed the acquisition of the assets of Café Dépôt, Sushi Man, Muffin Plus, and Fabrika.
 The total consideration for the transaction was $13.9 million, paid from MTY's cash on hand and existing credit facilities.
 At closing, the chains were operating 101 stores, including 13 corporately owned stores.

 In July 2014, MTY purchased Madison New York Grill & Bar for 12.9 million.
 The deal involved 14 franchised stores, all located in Quebec.

 In November 2014, MTY purchased Café Van Houtte from Keurig Canada.
 The deal involved 51 franchised stores, all located in Quebec.

 In December 2014, MTY paid $7.9 million from cash on hand to acquire Manchu Wok, which had 133 stores in its operations, 114 of which were franchised and 19 corporately owned.
 During its most recent completed fiscal year, the network generated approximately $95 million in system sales.